wahib453/UT-VIRT-DATA-Group-6-Project/README.md

 ![](HealthyPeopleGraphic.png)

 ## Work as a Team
+As a virtual team, we share the same goal - but we have different obligations and responsibilities outside of this project.
+In order to reach our goal, we will communicate through Slack and work concurrently via Github.
+Group members are expected to meet on Monday and Wednesday nights, communicate regularly, do their best to acheive goals, and reach out if issues arise.

+T help our team reach our goal for this segment of the project, we've assigned roles which are outlined below:
 - Square: The team member in the square role will be responsible for the repository.
+(Ibrahim)

 - Triangle: The member in the triangle role will create a mockup of a machine learning model.
 This can even be a diagram that explains how it will work concurrently with the rest of the project steps.
+(Edgar/Robert)

 - Circle: The member in the circle role will create a mockup of a database with a set of sample data, or even fabricated data.
 This will ensure the database will work seamlessly with the rest of the project.
+(Joe)

 - X: The member in the X role will decide which technologies will be used for each step of the project.
+(Edgar/Robert)